tbhaijee/ETL_project_two/README.md

 * Export output data to csv files for loading into PostgreSQL database

 ## LOAD
-* Tables were defined and created in PostgreSQL
+* Tables were defined and created in PostgreSQL database

 * Load data using output csv files from Pandas

+* Join data from suicide table and literacy table

+* Perform queries and get insights from resulting data